baijum/essential-go/sphinx/io.rst

 Summary
 -------

-This chapter discussed about various input/output related functionalities in Go.
-The chapter explained using command line arguments and interactive input.
-The chaptered using *flag* package.
-It also explained about various string formatting techniques.
+This chapter discussed the input/output (I/O) features of the Go programming language.
+It explained how to use command line arguments and interactive input, and how to use the *flag* package to parse command line arguments.
+It also explained various string formatting techniques.

 ..
 [1]
    https://en.wikipedia.org/wiki/File_descriptor